AndreasStgm/ESP_Weather_Station/README.md

 ## Power

-The outside module is but into a hibernation state after sending out its measurement to preserve the most amount of battery life.
+The outside module is put into a hibernation state after sending out its measurement to preserve the most amount of battery life.

 When the wireless module is active power draw is around 120mA.
 When sleeping it should be around 5µA.